 Nanaimo is a city in British Columbia, Canada.
 The city is located on Vancouver Island.
 Based on population, it is the 62nd largest in the country.
-Data from 2016 put the population at 90,504 residents.
+Data from the 2016 census counts the population at 90,504 residents.
 Because of its location on Vancouver Island, the city has been nicknamed The Harbour City.

-Looking further into data from the census shows that over half of the residents do not practice a set religion, which is more than double the national average.
-Of those that do follow a religion, over 44% are Christian.
-Other religions observed among residents including Buddhism and Sikh.
+Looking further into data from the census shows that over half of the residents do not practice a set religion.
+Which is more than double the national average for Canada.
+Of those that do follow a religion, over 44% are Christian-based.
+Other religions observed among Nanaimo residents included Buddhism and Sikh.

-The average age in the city is 44.8, which exceeds the national average.
+The average age in the city is 44.8 years of age, which exceeds the national average.
 The median income and average household income of residents falls below the national medians.
 Unemployment rates in the city are 9.2%.

-The majority – 88.6% -- of residents speak English, while 9.1% speak non-official languages.
+The majority – 88.6% -- of residents speak English, while 9.1% speak one or more of a variety of non-official languages.
 A total of 1.4% of the population speak French.

 Nanaimo Bay was discovered by Europeans in 1791.
 During the 19th century, the city was set up as a trading post.
-Coal was discovered during the mid-1800s and became a chief export for the city.
-Coal mines were established throughout the harbor area and the city began to expand with the addition of steam railways.
+Coal was discovered during the mid-1800s and became a chief export for the city. <a href=” https://www.hellobc.com/nanaimo/culture-history.aspx”>Coal mines were established throughout the harbor area and the city began to expand with the addition of steam railways.

 Today, the city has something that appeals to all of its residents.
-This includes annual marine festivals, sports clubs, museums, and a thriving music scene.
+This includes a variety of annual marine festivals, sports clubs, museums, and a thriving music scene.

 Nanaimo Population Growth

-During the last census in 2011, the population was recorded as 83,810, reflecting an increase of 6.5% from the population recorded in 2006.
-This exceeds the national growth rate of 5.9%.
-The population estimated in 2016 surpassed 90,000, showing that growth is continuing.
+During the last Canadian census in 2016, the population was recorded as 92,004; reflecting an increase of 7.8% from the population recorded in 2011.
+This exceeds the national growth rate of 5.6%.
+The population estimated in 2011 surpassed 80,000, showing that growth is continuing over time.
 Based on these figures, the city will continue to see steady growth that will be reflected during the next official census.